YashRajRobotics/DE-Lab/README.md

+# 4 Bit ALU
-# DigitalElectronics - Lab
+DigitalElectronics - Lab
-4 bit ALU Protius file (requires Protius software)
+(requires Protius software)

 This project focusses on showing how a 4-bit ALU works.
 An arithmetic logic unit (ALU) is a combinational digital electronic circuit that performs arithmetic and bitwise operations on integer binary numbers.
 This is in contrast to a floating-point unit (FPU), which operates